alanzjl/EmoWeb/README.md

 # EmoWeb_Tutorial
 Tutorial to EmoWeb, a web-based sampler for emotion detection of dialogues

+*Web server has been shudown since course ended.
+Source code was added to this repo.*

 ## Introduction
 EmoWeb is a web-based sampler for emotion detection of dialogues.

 EmoWeb is developed by Jialiang Zhao.

+**Dataset was moved to data/all.npy**

 ## Usage
 Currently no GUI is developed for EmoWeb.
 Users need to login via GateOne, a web SSH terminal.